directus/directus/docs/cloud/teams.md

 Team Activity Page displays created and destroyed Projects, billing information changes, Team Members added or removed, name and slug changes, as well as changes to any other major Team-oriented information.

-## Manage Billing Information
+## Manage Billing

 Bills are project-based, accrued on an hourly basis and invoiced monthly.
-Terms of Service.
-Teams and Accounts are free and not billable.
+Teams and Accounts are free.
 When a Standard Project is created, that’s the beginning of the billing cycle.
 Priced and metered per hour per node.
 5 days = 5 days.
 100 days = monthly bill.
 Point to pricing page on dashboard.
 Active + standby nodes.
 Node hours running.
 For more information, refer to [Cloud Policies](https://directus.io/cloud-policies/#) for detailed breakdown of node costs and the [Pricing Page](https://directus.io/pricing/) for side-by side comparisons of Community, Standard and Enterprise offerings.

 ## Invite Team Member(s)